 School board members and superintendents from a school district with OSSBA membership are automatically a part of the OSSBA.
 The OSSBA is governed by a 32-member board of directors, with five of these directors serving as officers.
 OSSBA Directors are elected by the membership during the spring district meetings and serve two-year terms, with one director elected from each district each year.
 OSSBA also offers associate membership for charter schools that are sponsored by their local school district.

 The annual OSSBA Delegate Assembly guides the direction of the Association.
 Each member school district sends one delegate, the board president or designee, to vote upon the Association’s business for the upcoming year.

 Create and encourage effective leaders to promote public education;

 Cultivate productive alliances with governing bodies, training school board members to participate in an effective and supportive manner to provide direction for educational innovation;

 Improve public perception of education in Oklahoma by sharing strategies and tools with our members school districts to focus on the success of Oklahoma public education;

 Be the first choice for legal information without sacrificing our current services;

-F. Provide for meaningful two-way communication of advocacy, services, and training activities to Oklahoma Boards of Education and their stakeholders.
+Provide for meaningful two-way communication of advocacy, services, and training activities to Oklahoma Boards of Education and their stakeholders.